commercialhaskell/lts-haskell/README.md

 ## LTS Haskell: Version your Ecosystem

-LTS Haskell is a curated set of packages which includes non-breaking point releases.
+LTS (Long Term Support) Haskell is a curated set of packages which includes non-breaking point releases.
 It is a companion to Stackage Nightly: whereas Stackage Nightly releases include potentially breaking changes with each new release, LTS Haskell maintains major version stability for a longer period of time.